bytefish/WideWorldImporters/README.md

 to be this way.

-In this repository I will show you how to use ASP.NET Core OData and EF Core to quickly build Backends and how to use Angular, Blazor or WPF to display, filter and paginate datasets.
+In this repository I will show you how to use ASP.NET Core OData and EF Core to quickly build Backends and how to use Angular, Blazor and WPF to display, filter and paginate datasets.

-[An ASP.NET Core OData Example using the Wide WorldImporters database and Entity Framework Core]: https://www.bytefish.de/blog/aspnet_core_odata_example.html
-[Building an Angular Frontend for an ASP.NET Core OData Application]: https://www.bytefish.de/blog/aspnet_core_odata_frontend.html
-[Extending a Fluent UI Blazor DataGrid for Filtering and Sorting with OData]: https://www.bytefish.de/blog/blazor_fluentui_and_odata.html

-* ASP.NET Core Backend
-    * [An ASP.NET Core OData Example using the Wide WorldImporters database and Entity Framework Core]
-* Angular Frontend
-    * [Building an Angular Frontend for an ASP.NET Core OData Application]
-* Blazor Frontend
-    * [Extending a Fluent UI Blazor DataGrid for Filtering and Sorting with OData]

-## Repository Structure ##

-* `Backend`
-    * Contains the Backend Solution, that you can start with your .NET Runtime.
-* `Frontend`
-    * `Angular`
-        * Contains the Angular 15 Frontend, that uses Clarity Design for its Components.
-    * `Blazor`
-        * Contains the Blazor WASM Frontend, that uses Fluent UI Blazor for its Components.
-    * `WPF`
-        * Contains a WPF application, that shows how to display and edit data in a `DataGrid`.

 ## About the Project ##

-We will build a Backend and Frontend for the "Wide World Importers" database, which is a Microsoft SQL Server sample database for a fictional company:
+We will build a Backend and Frontends for the "Wide World Importers" database, which is a Microsoft SQL Server sample database for a fictional company:

 * https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?view=sql-server-ver15